General Ledger Basics: Definition and Examples

 Liability accounts

-This account type records all of your company’s liabilities (also referred to as the company’s debts).
-Whenever your company incurs more debt, these accounts are credited to increase liabilities.
+This account type records all your company’s liabilities (also referred to as the company’s debts).
+When your company incurs more debt, these accounts are credited to increase liabilities.
 If your company makes a payment toward its debt, the liability account is debited.

 The following are examples of liability accounts: